slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"I write to give myself strength.
 I write to be the characters that I am not.
 I write to explore all the things I’m afraid of."
 -- Joss Whedon [1964]*

 Write to learn not to teach.
-If you are writing to be read you are doing it wrongly.
+If you are writing to be read, you are doing it wrongly.
 If you have lived a diverse life you’ll have a lot to say.

 > *"The pen is the tongue of the mind."
 -- Miguel de Cervantes [1547]*